 Introduction

 Are you eyeing a property investment in Victoria, Australia?
 Exciting as it may seem, foreign investors should tread cautiously through the intricate web of regulations and tax implications that govern such transactions.
-Here is a brief overview of the relevant issues to help you navigate the nuances of buying property in Victoria.
+Below is an overview of the relevant issues to help you navigate the nuances of buying property in Victoria.

 1. Foreign Investment Review Board (FIRB)